Armine Yalnizyan: Atkinson Foundation

-In August 2018 Yalnizyan was asked to be economic policy advisor to Deputy Minister of Employment and Social Development Canada Louise Levonian,[16] where she provided assistance with GBA+ (gender based analysis) and helped in the foresight and stress-testing process critical to ensuring income and labour adjustment programs that work well under different job market scenarios.
+In June 2018 Yalnizyan was asked to be economic policy advisor to Deputy Minister of Employment and Social Development Canada Louise Levonian,[16] where she provided assistance with GBA+ (gender based analysis) and helped in the foresight and stress-testing process critical to ensuring income and labour adjustment programs that work well under different job market scenarios.

 When this appointment ended, she resumed the fellowship offered by the Atkinson Foundation, in November 2019.

 She continues to work on "policy responses to the changing nature of work", but the unique labour market impacts of the COVID-19 pandemic added a new element of urgency to this work: ensuring the she-cession (a term Yalnizyan coined in March 2020[17]) turned into a she-covery.
+In 2020, Yalnizyan was asked to contribute to a high-level federal task force on women in the economy.
+Yalnizyan's work has increased attention on the care economy as necessary social infrastructure.

 Media

+Toronto Star

+After years of being requested to write opinion pieces for the Toronto Star, the Star asked Yalnizyan in 2021 to become a regular contributor.
+She has written bi-weekly columns for the business section since September 2021.

 Globe and Mail

-In 2010, Yalnizyan was invited to join a new Globe and Mail feature, the "Economy Lab", which had Canadian economists write about economic issues in the wake of the global financial crisis of 2008–09.
+In 2010, Yalnizyan was invited to join a new Globe and Mail feature, the "Economy Lab", which had Canadian economists write about economic issues after the 2008 financial crisis.
 She contributed regularly to the Economy Lab from 2010 to 2014, and continued to contribute on an occasional basis after 2014.